smikhalevski/doubter/README.md

 // ❌ Error: Expected BRAND to be flightCode
 ```

 > **Note**&ensp;Branded types don't affect the runtime result of `parse`.
-It is a static-only construct.
+It is a static-type-only construct.

 # Type coercion

 Type coercion is the process of converting value from one type to another (such as string to number, array to `Set`,
 and so on).

 When coercion is enabled, input values are implicitly converted to the required input type whenever possible.
+For
-For example, you can coerce input values to string type:
+example, you can coerce input values to string type:

 ```ts
 const shape1 = d.string().coerce();